 Just how much extended family members become involved in the lives of single-parent families tends to happen naturally and is often determined by the kind of relationship the parent has always had with their family.
 For single parents, though, it can sometimes be helpful to make that involvement a little more explicit.
 To even talk to just one or two members of your extended family about making a commitment to be a little more of a steady presence in you and Baby‘s lives can make a huge difference.

-It’s not always possible, but depending on what your relationship with them is like, it can also sometimes be worth reaching out to Baby’s other parent’s family – if Baby has one, and even if the other parent isn’t a part of her life.
-Whether or not to reach out to Baby’s relatives who you’re not related to is definitely your judgement call to make, but if you and Baby are lucky, reaching out to them could be a way to add more people who love Baby into her life.
+It’s not always possible, but depending on what your relationship with them is like, it can also sometimes be worth reaching out to Baby’s other parent’s family – if Baby has one, and even if the other parent isn’t a part of his life.
+Whether or not to reach out to Baby’s relatives who you’re not related to is definitely your judgement call to make, but if you and Baby are lucky, reaching out to them could be a way to add more people who love Baby into his life.

-At this point, when Baby is so little, you’re probably still a big part of any time she spends with her relatives, and it can feel awkward getting to know the people who are a part of Baby’s extended family but who you may not know well yet.
-But this is also a great time for you to get to know these people so that Baby can grow up around them, but without the specific memories of these early days when you were still working out the best way to have her extended family be a part of your family’s life.
+At this point, when Baby is so little, you’re probably still a big part of any time he spends with his relatives, and it can feel awkward getting to know the people who are a part of Baby’s extended family but who you may not know well yet.
+But this is also a great time for you to get to know these people so that Baby can grow up around them, but without the specific memories of these early days when you were still working out the best way to have his extended family be a part of your family’s life.